rrthomas/mit/README.md

 Perl and help2man are required to build from source.
 For building from git, see below.

-To build Beetle from a release tarball, run
+To build SMite from a release tarball, run

 `./configure && make && make check`